 - Providing up to $2 million in application fee waivers for projects less than $75 million in total cost.

-Congress has given USDOT until June 2016 to issue guidance interpreting the new law, and RTC has submitted comments proposing ways to streamline the process.
+In 2016, RTC submitted comments to USDOT on the implementation of these TIFIA reforms.
+RTC continues to investigate options to further streamline the process, through both USDOT and legislative channels.
 In the meantime, the TIFIA office is open for business, and we encourage interested communities to prepare for how they will use this financing tool in their community.

 Learn more about TIFIA and building complete active-transportation networks with the resources below.